Skip to Content

 Context

-• Classes allow you to define sets of nodes with common properties, so you can easily select and manipulate those nodes according to their Class membership.
+• Classes allow you to define sets of nodes with common properties, so you can easily select and manipulate those nodes according to their class membership.

 • For instance, you may wish to group nodes into Classes based on:

-• Discretization type performed during Data Import.
+• Discretization type used during Data Import.

 • Role of nodes in the network, e.g., Confounder vs. Non-Confounder, Latent Variable/Factor vs. Manifest.

-• Meaning of the nodes in the context of your study, e.g., conditions, symptoms, treatments, outcomes, costs.
+• Meaning of the nodes in the context of your study, e.g., conditions, symptoms, treatments, outcomes, or costs.

 • Origin of the nodes, e.g., survey data, sales data, financial data, sensor data, expert assessments, location data, laboratory data.

-• Temporal order of nodes, e.g., t0, t-1, t-2, 2018, 2019, 2020, etc.
+• Temporal order of nodes, e.g., t0, t-1, t-2, 2018, 2019, 2020.

-• Of course, you can simply create Classes ad hoc for your convenience to perform tasks that would otherwise be tedious, e.g., grouping nodes according to the first letter in each node name.
-Also, note that nodes can be a member of multiple Classes at the same time.
+• You can also create Classes ad hoc for convenience to perform tasks that would otherwise be tedious, e.g., grouping nodes according to the first letter in each node name.

 Class Management Functions